Homological stability for automorphism groups: Homogeneous and locally homogeneous categories

 Now $b_{X,Y}:X\op Y\to Y\op X$ defines an isomorphism between the complements of these two morphisms.
 The fact that they represent the same morphism corresponds to the commutativity of the following diagram:

-The bottom square commutes because $b$ is a symmetry in $\G$.
-One then checks that the top square commutes under the assumption that $b$ is a symmetry, i.e. that $b_{A,B}^{-1}=b_{B,A}$.
+The bottom square commutes because $b$ is a braiding in $\G$.
+One then checks that the top square commutes under the additional assumption that $b$ is a symmetry, i.e. that $b_{A,B}^{-1}=b_{B,A}$.
 (This last commutation fails if $b$ is only a braiding.) \end{proof}

 Property (L)H1 on $U\G$ will require a cancellation property on $\G$.